PrincewillIroka/login-with-github/README.md

 ### Usage and Setup
 - Clone this repo.
 Go into the root folder and run *yarn* to install the dependencies.
-- Create a .env file in the root folder of this project.
 - Login to your Github account and create an OAuth app by following the steps provided here (https://developer.github.com/apps/building-  oauth-apps/creating-an-oauth-app/).
 Note: For this example, while creating the OAuth app, you can set your Homepage URL to http://localhost:3000/ and Authorization callback URL to http://localhost:3000/login if you are running your app locally.
 - Create a .env file in the root folder and set these variables:
   ```REACT_APP_CLIENT_ID=Your Client ID from Github